A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Multi-messenger modeling of ATLAS17jrp

 In this work, we assume that the proton acceleration radius is smaller than the dust radius, consistent with the scenario proposed in \cite{Winter_2023}.
 The dust radius for ATLAS17jrp is estimated in \cite{MN_AT2017gge}, and based on these considerations, we set the radius of the radiation zone to be $3\times10^{16}~\rm{cm}$.
-Applying the time-dependent target photon spectra (pink curve in Fig.~\ref{fig:spec_nu}) and the proton injection rate, we adopted the following parameters as $R=3\times10^{16}~\rm{cm}$, $B=0.1$ G, $L_{X,\rm cor}=5\times10^{42}~\rm erg~s^{-1}$, and $E_{p,\rm max}=5\times 10^6$ GeV.
+Incorporating the time-dependent target photon spectra (pink curve in Fig.~\ref{fig:spec_nu}) and the proton injection rate, we adopted the following model parameters as $R=3\times10^{16}~\rm{cm}$, $B=0.1$ G, $L_{X,\rm cor}=5\times10^{42}~\rm erg~s^{-1}$, and $E_{p,\rm max}=5\times 10^6$ GeV.
 We use the open-source Astrophysical Multi-Messenger Modeling \citep[AM$^3$,][]{AM3_2023} software to solve the time-dependent transport equations for all relevant particle species\footnote{A detailed description of the particle energy loss and diffusion terms can be found in \cite{Yuan_2023}}.
 We evolve the system to the end time of the neutrino flare, resulting in the average energy spectra of the neutrino and electromagnetic cascade over the period, shown as the purple and black solid curves in Fig.~\ref{fig:spec_nu}.
-No GeV counterpart was detected by \textit{Fermi}-LAT \citep{Fermi_4FGLDR4}, we leading to an upper limit of $\rm{1.35\times 10^{-12}\;erg~cm^{-2}s^{-1}}$ in the range of 0.1-100 GeV, derived from the 14-year detection threshold map\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/14yr_catalog/detthresh_P8R3_14years_PL22.fits}}.
-Our results indicate that this one-zone model can produce the 100 TeV neutrino flux without exceeding the \textit{Fermi} $\gamma$-ray bound.
+No GeV counterpart was detected by \textit{Fermi}-LAT \citep{Fermi_4FGLDR4}, leading to an upper limit of $\mathrm{1.35\times 10^{-12}\;erg~cm^{-2}~s^{-1}}$ in the range of 0.1-100 GeV, derived from the 14-year detection threshold map\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/14yr_catalog/detthresh_P8R3_14years_PL22.fits}}.